 - Make 20 or more purchases with your Card in a billing period and earn 20% more points on those purchases less returns and credits

 With both cards in your wallet, you could avoid annual fees while maximizing category spending.
-For example, you could use your American Express Everyday Credit Card for all of your small purchases – or at least until you reach the 20-transaction threshold.
+For example, you could use The Amex Everyday® Credit Card from American Express for all of your small purchases – or at least until you reach the 20-transaction threshold.
 You could also use your card for grocery spending to maximize the 2x points category up to $6,000 annually.

 From there, you could pool all of your points into one account for optimal transfers to American Express loyalty partners like Delta Air Lines and Hilton.
 Best of all, you would never pay an annual fee on either card.

 The Bottom Line

 With 2x points on your first $50,000 spent annual and no annual fee, it’s hard to go wrong.
 The fact that you can transfer points to awesome loyalty partners like Delta, Starwood Preferred Guest (OFFER EXPIRED), and British Airways is just icing on the cake.